The Ultimate Weekend in Death Valley National Park

 Artist's Drive and Artist's Pallete

 Artist’s Drive is a one way 9-mile road that takes you through colorful badlands.
-There are a few spots where you can stop and enjoy the views.
-The most popular viewpoint is of Artist’s Palette since it has the most diverse colors.
+There are a few spots where you can stop and enjoy the views with the most popular viewpoint being Artist’s Palette.
 You can easily see the viewpoint from the parking lot or you can walk out and hike on these desert hills.
+Artist’s Pallete is a must-see during your weekend in Death Valley National Park.

 Devil's Golf Course